86challenge/rules/rules.typ

   + *Aero*
     + STI lip and TRD lip are not allowed.
     + Gen. 1 BRZ tS wing is not allowed.
+    + Gen. 2 vortex generators are not allowed.
     + Gen. 2 ducktails (OEM or equivalently-sized) are allowed.

   + *Safety*